damiendevienne/taxonomy-fr/README.md

 For now, three sources of data are used.
 Here is the Venn diagram representing the content of each data source (in terms of the number of taxa with vernacular names in French) and their overlap.

 ![venn diagram taxonomy comparison FR](img/venn.png)

+> In total, we recover vernacular names for 140 538 distinct taxa.

 **1. Wikidata**